-Noise generating equipment associated with water and wastewater treatment facilities will be shielded, enclosed, or located within buildings to the maximum extent feasible.
-Personnel will follow BMPs for filling and servicing construction equipment and vehicles.
-BMPs that are designed to reduce the potential for incidents/spills involving hazardous materials include the following.
-Fuel, oil, and hydraulic fluids will be transferred directly from a service truck to construction equipment to reduce the potential for accidental Catch-pans will be placed under equipment to catch potential spills during servicing.
+Resource Area Protective Measures and Best Management Practices Fuel, oil, and hydraulic fluids will be transferred directly from a service truck to construction equipment to reduce the potential for accidental release.
+Catch-pans will be placed under equipment to catch potential spills during servicing.
 Refueling will be conducted only with U.S. Department of Labor Occupational Safety and Health Administration approved pumps, hoses, and nozzles.
 All disconnected hoses will be placed in containers to collect residual fuel from the hose.
 Vehicle engines will be shut down during refueling.
 Refueling will be performed away from bodies of water to prevent contamination of water in the event of a leak or spill.
-Service trucks will be provided spill containment equipment, such as absorbents. o Should a spill contaminate soil, the soil will be put into containers and disposed of in accordance with local, State, and federal regulations.
-All containers used to store hazardous materials will be inspected at Hazardous least once per week for signs of leaking or failure.
-Materials and In the event that contaminated soil and/or groundwater is encountered Hazards during construction-related earthmoving activities, all work will be halted until a professional hazardous materials specialist or other qualified individual assesses the extent of contamination.
+O Service trucks will be provided spill containment equipment, such as absorbents.
+Should a spill contaminate soil, the soil will be put into containers and disposed of in accordance with local, State, and federal regulations.
+All containers used to store hazardous materials will be inspected at least once per week for signs of leaking or failure.
+In the event that contaminated soil and/or groundwater is encountered during construction-related earthmoving activities, all work will be halted until a professional hazardous materials specialist or other qualified individual assesses the extent of contamination.
 If contamination is determined to be hazardous, the Tribe will consult with the USEPA to determine the appropriate course of action, including development of a Sampling and Remediation Plan if necessary.
 Contaminated soils that are determined to be hazardous will be disposed of in accordance with federal regulations.

-- Personnel will follow the following BMPs that are designed to reduce the potential for igniting a fire during construction: - Construction equipment will contain spark arrestors, as provided by the manufacturer. - Staging areas, welding areas, or areas slated for development using spark-producing equipment will be cleared of dried vegetation or other materials that could serve as fire fuel. - No smoking, open flames, or welding will be allowed in refueling or service areas. - Service trucks will be provided with fire extinguishers. - Diesel fuel storage tanks for on-site emergency generators would comply with the National Fire Protection Association standards for aboveground storage tanks and have secondary containments systems.
+Personnel will follow the following BMPs that are designed to reduce the potential for igniting a fire during construction: Construction equipment will contain spark arrestors, as provided by the manufacturer.
+Staging areas, welding areas, or areas slated for development using spark-producing equipment will be cleared of dried vegetation or other materials that could serve as fire fuel.
+No smoking, open flames, or welding will be allowed in refueling or service areas.
+Service trucks will be provided with fire extinguishers.
+Diesel fuel storage tanks for on-site emergency generators would comply with the National Fire Protection Association standards for aboveground with the National Fire Protection Association standards for aboveground storage tanks and have secondary containments systems.
 Materials used for the emergency generators would be handled, stored, and disposed of according to federal and manufacturer's guidelines.
-BMPs to be implemented during operation to address fire hazards: Annual maintenance will be conducted to ensure fire resistive materials and construction details are maintained at their highest level to reduce ember impacts.
+BMPs to be implemented during operation to address fire hazards:

+Resource Area Protective Measures and Best Management Practices Annual maintenance will be conducted to ensure fire resistive materials and construction details are maintained at their highest level to reduce ember impacts.
 Fire protection devices including, but not limited to, fire sprinkler systems, alarm systems, commercial kitchens, and fire hydrants will be maintained, inspected, and tested per National Fire Protection Association standards.
-The exterior landscape of ignition resistant plants and existing vineyard areas will be maintained, including a five-foot non-combustible zone around each structure that will remain void of vegetation and landscaping. ■ The Tribe will construct pedestrian facilities (e.g., sidewalks or trails) on the Transportation and Project Site to facilitate pedestrian traffic between the primary use(s) from Circulation the western entrance on Shiloh Road and the entrance on Old Redwood Highway.
+The exterior landscape of ignition resistant plants and existing vineyard areas will be maintained, including a five-foot non-combustible zone around each structure that will remain void of vegetation and landscaping.
+Transportation and Circulation The Tribe will construct pedestrian facilities (e.g., sidewalks or trails) on the Project Site to facilitate pedestrian traffic between the casino resort facility and the intersection of Shiloh Road and Old Redwood Highway.